mariamossama182/mariamossama182/README.md

 ---

-### ⚙️ Project Experience
+⚙️ Project Experienc
+ (as part of Team Stactonix AI)
-- Developed core **robotics simulation logic** using C++
+- Contributed to core robotics simulation logic using C++
-- Implemented **Forward and Inverse Kinematics** for a 3D robotic arm
+- Implemented Forward & Inverse Kinematics calculations for 3D robotic arms
-- Built accurate joint and position calculations across X, Y, and Z axes
+- Calculated precise joint positions and motion logic across X, Y, Z axes
-- Compiled performance-critical logic to **WebAssembly** for browser execution
+- Compiled performance-critical modules to WebAssembly for browser execution
 - Contributed to a cross-platform simulation environment usable on desktop and mobile

 ---